 First off, a little bit of airline terminology will help you understand what airline staff are talking about when you are requesting a certain seat:

 What is a bulkhead seat?
-A bulkhead seat is an airplane seat behind the partition wall aka bulkhead wall which separates the cabin seats from the galley, from another cabin class, the toilets.
+A bulkhead seat is an airplane seat behind the partition wall aka bulkhead wall which separates the cabin seats from the galley, from another cabin class, the toilets. i.e. a seat with bassinet facility available.

-The seat does not have another seat immediately in front of it which make them desirable for those wanting extra legroom.
 The tray table is usually located in the armrest and if available, the inflight TV is on the wall in front or stowed below the seat when not in use.

 These bulkhead seats can house airplane bassinets on the walls and also offer slightly more room for wheelchair passengers.
 N.B Wheelchair passengers will always be given priority over infants when it comes to these seats.